-According to Scripture, sin originated in the world of the angels -- at some point in time after the start of the work manufactured on the second day of formation week (which the Bible dies not pronounce as "good") and perhaps even after the termination of the sixth day of formation week (at which the Bible says that God made everything "very good").
-Gen. 1:31.
-Yet sin must have originated before the fall of man (who fell precisely because then seduced by an already-fallen Lucifer.
-He, created with a free will, at some time before the fall of man committed the grievous sin of pride.
-I Tim.
-3:6.
-Indeed, at that time he rebelled against God (Rev. 12:7-9) with perhaps one-third of all the angels (Rev. 12:4) -- and was cast out of Heaven with all his (then-demonic] followers onto the Earth.28
+According to Scripture, sin originated in the world of the angels, at some point in time after the termination of the sixth day of formation week, when God made everything "very good" (Gen. 1:31), yet before the fall of man.
+Lucifer, created with a free will, committed the grievous sin of pride (I Tim.
+3:6), rebelled against God (Rev. 12:7-9) with perhaps one-third of all the angels (Rev. 12:4), and was cast out of heaven with all his followers onto the earth.

-Now God had created all the angels good (Jude 6 & II Pet.
+God created all the angels good (Jude 6; II Pet.
 2:4), but yet with the possibility of becoming evil.
-This means, quite frankly, that although the Lord did not cause evil -- it did not occur as a surprise to Him, and that He had in fact already ordained it to His greater glory according to the humanly inscrutable wisdom of His eternal counsel.29

-Here, we can only rest in that twilight area of human knowledge.
-That begins at the very edge of the revelation which God has given to us and to our children.
-Further than that, we must leave the further secret things to the Lord our God.
-Deut.
-29:29.
+This means, quite frankly, that although the Lord did not cause evil, it did not occur as a surprise to Him, and that He had in fact already ordained it to His greater glory according to the humanly inscrutable wisdom of His eternal counsel.
+Here we can only rest in that twilight area of human knowledge at the very edge of the revelation which God has given to us and to our children, and leave the further and secret things to the Lord our God (Deut.
+29:29).

-Man too was created very good.
-But, perhaps from a feeling of overpowering jealousy30 towards man as God's highest creation -- Satan determined to seduce Adam.
-Indeed, God had just created man out of the very Earth onto which Satan was cast out of Heaven.

-Satan effected that seduction by incarnating himself as a serpent and by deceiving Eve and then by tempting Adam.
-Satan did the latter, by perdsuading our first parents to try to become self--sufficient just like God -- by rejecting God's Law, and setting up his own standards in the place thereof.31

-Addressing himself first to the woman, Satan beguiled her.
-II Cor.11:3.
-He deceived her into transgression against God.
-I Tim.
-2:14.
-Then she in turn misled her husband.
-Gen. 3:6-12.
+Man too was created very good, but, perhaps from a feeling of overpowering jealousy towards man as God's highest creation, Satan determined to seduce Adam, whom God had just created out of the very earth onto which Satan was cast out of heaven.
+And this Satan did by incarnating himself as a serpent and by deceiving Eve and tempting Adam to try to become self-sufficient like God, by rejecting God's law and setting up his own standards in the place thereof.
+Addressing himself first to the woman, he beguiled her (II Cor.
+11:3) and deceived her into transgression against God